woman sipping coffee

 • Obsession with food cleanliness

-• Feeling overweight despite weight loss or
+• Feeling overweight despite weight loss or low body weight

 • Impulsive or irregular eating habits